-a) Recognition and measurement: Property, plant and equipment are measured at cost or its deemed cost less accumulated depreciation and impairment losses, if any.
-Cost includes expenditures directly attributable to the acquisition of the asset.

-b) Depreciation: The Group depreciates property, plant and equipment over the estimated useful life on a straight-line basis from the date the assets are available for use.
+- a) Recognition and measurement: Property, plant and equipment are measured at cost or its deemed cost less accumulated depreciation and impairment losses, if any.
+Cost includes expenditures directly attributable to the acquisition of the asset. - b) Depreciation: The Group depreciates property, plant and equipment over the estimated useful life on a straight-line basis from the date the assets are available for use.
 Assets acquired under finance lease and leasehold improvements are amortized over the shorter of estimated useful life or the related lease term.
 The estimated useful lives of assets for the current and comparative period of significant items of property, plant and equipment are as follows:

-Useful life
+Category Useful life

-5 to 30 years
+Buildings 5 to 30 years

-2 to 3 years
+Computer systems 2 to 3 years

-3 to 7 years
+Furniture, fixtures and equipment 3 to 7 years

-4 years
+Vehicles 4 years